thm-projects/arsnova.click-v2/HowToCreateNewTheme.md

 <br>

     Disclaimer:
-    The preview in the styles tab on localhost:4200 only works after deploying to the staging server.
+    You need not worry, the preview in the styles tab on localhost:4200 will work after deploying to the staging server.